imlinhanchao/github-picbed/readme.md

 ## Notice

-After configuring the GitHub repository address and Token, it takes about 1 second to get the information of GitHub Pages.
+After configuring the GitHub repository address and access token, it takes about 1 second to get the information of GitHub Pages.
 Therefore, please do not upload immediately after configuration.
 You can use `isInitialized` to check if initialization has been completed.
 Or use `await` to wait for the configuration to complete.